Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 #### ROP gadgets

-The challenge has ASLR enabled, which means that the addresses of the ROP gadgets would be different safe the 3 least significant nibbles.
+The challenge has ASLR enabled, which means that the addresses of the ROP gadgets would be different save the 3 least significant nibbles.
 If we decide to do partial overwrite, that will require brute forcing.

 We are looking for a specific gadget `leave ; ret` which pops the value of `rbp` into `rsp`.
 So in our chain, if we replace the stored base pointer with the address somewhere above that of the pointer to `win()`, our stack pointer would be moved to that location above the pointer to `win()`.
 This would be our stack pivot.